Rover 200 / 25: Rover 200 BRM

 Technical adjustments consisted of 20 mm lower ride height over the Vi and improved damping and handling, a close-ratio gearbox with a TorSen differential further developed from the Rover 220 Turbo, reduced torque steer and improved straight-line stability.

 The price was £18,000, excluding extras such as air conditioning, passenger airbag and a CD player.
-There were only 795 built for the UK, with an additional 350 for overseas markets.
+There were originally thought to be only 795 built for the UK, but this was later corrected to be 797, with an additional 350 for overseas markets.
 The steep price was originally slashed to £16,000 and when the Rover 25 was launched, this was cut to £14,000 to get rid of vehicles still lingering in showrooms.

 Safety

 The NCWR organisation (New Car Whiplash Ratings) tested the Rover 200 and awarded it the following scores: